cmu462/DrawSVG/README.md

 Notice the staff reference solution supports image pan and zoom behavior (drag the mouse to pan, use the scroll wheel to zoom).
 To implement this functionality in your solution, you will need to implement `ViewportImp::set_viewbox()` in `viewport.cpp`.

 A viewport defines a region of the SVG canvas that is visible in the app.
 When the application initially launches, the entire canvas is in view.
 For example, if the SVG canvas is of size 400x300, then the viewport will initially be centered on the center of the canvas, and have a vertical field of view that spans the entire canvas.
-Specifically, the member values of the `Viewport` class will be: `x=200, y=150, span=150`.
+Specifically, the member values of the `Viewport` class will be: `centerX=200, centerY=150, span=150`.

 When user actions require the viewport be changed, the application will call `update_viewbox()` with the appropriate parameters.
-Given this change in view parameters, you should implement `set_viewbox()` to compute a transform `canvas_to_norm` based on the new view parameters.
+Given this change in view parameters, you should implement `set_viewbox()` to compute and set transform `svg_2_norm` (by calling `set_svg_2_norm`) based on the new view parameters.
 This transform should map the SVG canvas coordinate space to a normalized space where the top left of the viewport region maps to (0,0) and the bottom right maps to (1, 1).
-For example, for the values `x=200,y=150, span=10`, then SVG canvas coordinate (190, 140) transforms to normalized coordinate (0, 0) and canvas coordinate (210, 160) transforms to (1, 1).
+For example, for the values `centerX=200, centerY=150, span=10`, then SVG canvas coordinate (190, 140) transforms to normalized coordinate (0, 0) and svg canvas coordinate (210, 160) transforms to (1, 1).

-Once you have correctly implemented `set_viewbox()`, your solution will respond to mouse controls in the same way as the reference implementation.
+Once you have correctly implemented `set_viewbox()`, your solution will respond to mouse pan and zoom in the same way as the reference implementation.

 #### Task 6: Drawing Scaled Images

-**This part of the assignment requires knowledge of concepts in Lecture 6.**
+**This part of the assignment requires knowledge of concepts in Lecture _Perspective Projection and Texture Mapping_.**

 In this task, you will implement `rasterize_image()` in `software_renderer.cpp`.